jellomoat/subs/README.md

 ### Getting Word Frequencies

 Getting word frequencies entailed tokenizing subreddit names and descriptions, removing stop words, lemmatizing/stemming tokens, then getting counts for each lemma.
 I wasn't sure which method would yield the most accurate/consistent results so I tried as many as I could.
+I referenced [@jsoma](https://github.com/jsoma)'s text analysis materials on [investigate.ai](https://investigate.ai/#textanalysis) for much of this work.

 Getting tokens:
 This was tricky because I wanted to get word frequencies from within subreddit names, which have no spaces, intermittent random characters, and inconsistent capitalization.
 Many thanks to [@whdc](https://github.com/whdc) for preparing a gist to help with tokenizing Reddit names.